 Within The Christie radiotherapy department, there are 11 linear accelerators, a superficial radiotherapy unit, two CT simulators and a CT scanner.
 There are also satellite radiotherapy centres located in Salford and Oldham.
 The Salford satellite centre also offers a specialist stereotactic radiosurgery service, which is currently used to treat small malignant and benign brain lesions.
 In addition, the main Christie site is now home to an MRI-guided radiotherapy system – one of only two in the UK – thanks to a consortium led by manufacturer Elekta.
 According to recent figures from the European Organisation for Research and Treatment of Cancer (EORTC), doctors at The Christie recruited the largest number of patients between 2011-2013 in clinical trials of radiation-based therapies.

-The Christie is working in partnership with University College Hospital London, to become the first two centres in the UK to provide high energy proton beam therapy (PBT).
-The centre in Manchester will include a fourth gantry, dedicated to research into this cutting-edge treatment.
-Construction work began in 2015 and it is hoped that The Christie will treat their first PBT patient in 2018.
+In 2018, The Christie became the first NHS centre in the UK to provide high energy proton beam therapy (PBT).
+The centre in Manchester includes a fourth gantry that is dedicated to research into this cutting-edge treatment.

-Our Advanced Imaging and Flow Cytometry departments provide cutting-edge tools for both the fundamental and translational study of cancer, from molecular interactions in primary cells through to tissue-wide responses.
-Our equipment enables high content screening and super resolution microscopy – using a state of the art gSTED system – as well as cell sorting and analysing, spectroscopy and both confocal and widefield microscopy.
+At the Cancer Research UK Manchester Institute, Advanced Imaging and Flow Cytometry departments provide cutting-edge tools for both the fundamental and translational study of cancer, from molecular interactions in primary cells through to tissue-wide responses.
+Their equipment enables high content screening and super resolution microscopy – using a state of the art gSTED system – as well as cell sorting and analysing, spectroscopy and both confocal and widefield microscopy.

 Histology works with researchers to enable sectioning, staining and mounting of tissue samples.
 Unstained high-quality paraffin fixed or frozen sections are produced for immunohistochemical analysis, in situ hybridisation and laser capture microdissection, or alternatively the sections may be stained for morphological examination.
 Their various platforms enable the analysis of tissue, cells and CTCs, and much is fully automated to allow high throughput scanning and virtual microscopy.